 One alternative to using cash or a credit card is using a prepaid card.
-You load money on to the card with direct deposit, checks, or cash, and then you may take the money out from an ATM when you need it or you may buy items at stores using the card.
+Money is loaded onto the card with direct deposit, checks, or cash.
+Then, you may take the money out from an ATM when you need it, or you may buy items or services using the card.

 Prepaid cards often have high fees, like monthly fees, activation fees, fees to get cash, customer service fees, reloading fees, bill payment fees, ATM withdrawal fees, overdraft fees, and more.
-And, in the past, most cards didn’t protect you if you lost the card or if you needed to dispute an item or service you bought with it.
-(Credit cards, on the other hand, and to a lesser degree, debit cards, have provided protections in these areas for many years.
-Read about how to dispute a billing error on your debit or credit card statement.)
+And, in the past, most cards didn't protect you if you lost the card or if you needed to dispute an item or service you bought with it.
+(Credit cards, on the other hand, and to a lesser degree, debit cards, have provided protections in these areas for many years.)

-The Prepaid Accounts Rule, sometimes called the Prepaid Cards Rule, applies to different types of prepaid cards, such as prepaid debit cards, digital wallets, peer-to-peer transfer apps that hold balances (like Paypal or Venmo), payroll cards, tax refund cards, and government benefit cards.
-However, some kinds of cards—like gift cards, disaster-relief cards, and health-related cards—are not affected by the Rule.
+The Prepaid Accounts Rule, sometimes called the Prepaid Cards Rule, applies to different types of prepaid cards, such as prepaid debit cards, digital wallets, peer-to-peer transfer apps that hold balances (like Paypal or Venmo), some payroll cards, tax refund cards, and certain government benefit cards.
+However, other kinds of cards—like gift cards usable only at a particular store or group of stores, disaster-relief cards, parking reimbursement cards, and health-related cards—are not affected by the Rule.

 The Rule requires specific upfront disclosures for prepaid cards, limits a consumer's liability if a card is lost or stolen, and generally makes prepaid cards a safer product for consumers.

-Under the Prepaid Accounts Rule, the financial institution issuing the card must give you specific disclosures before you get the prepaid card.
+Under the Prepaid Accounts Rule, the financial institution issuing the card must give you specific disclosures before you get a prepaid card.
 For example, the institution must disclose:

-The Rule also limits a consumer's liability when a card is lost or stolen.
+Once you register the card in your name, the Rule also limits your liability when a card is lost or stolen.
 Your liability for unauthorized electronic fund transfers depends on when you report the loss or theft.
-(The following information applies in situations when the financial institution provides periodic statements for the prepaid account and the account isn’t subject to an exception for unverified accounts.)
-(12 C.F.R. § 1005.6.)
+(The following information applies in situations when the financial institution provides periodic statements for the prepaid account and the account isn't subject to an exception for unverified accounts.)
+(12 C.F.R. § 1005.6).

 Within two business days.
 If you tell the financial institution within two business days that your "access device" (see below) has been lost or stolen, then your responsibility for unauthorized charges is limited to:

 More than two business days after learning of the loss or theft, and up to 60 days after statement transmittal.
-If you notify the financial institution more than two business days after learning of the loss or theft, but up to 60 days after transmittal of the statement showing the first unauthorized transfer made with an access device, your liability can’t exceed the lesser of $500 or the sum of:
+If you notify the financial institution more than two business days after learning of the loss or theft, but up to 60 days after transmittal of the statement showing the first unauthorized transfer made with an access device (or when you electronically access your account, depending on the circumstances), your liability can't exceed the lesser of $500 or the sum of:

 More than 60 days after statement transmittal.
-If you notify the institution about an unauthorized electronic fund transfer that appears on your periodic statement more than 60 days after the statement is transmitted, for transfers within the 60-day period, your liability is the lesser of $500, or the sum of:
+If you notify the institution about an unauthorized electronic fund transfer that appears on your periodic statement more than 60 days after the statement is transmitted (or when you electronically access your account), for transfers within the 60-day period, your liability is the lesser of $500, or the sum of: